rpa-tomorrow/rpa-tomorrow/README.md

 #### Local SMTP server

-It can be nice to test the Send automation module using a local SMTP server.
-This can easily be done by running
+It can be nice to test the Send automation module (sends emails) using a local SMTP debugging server.
+This can be done by running

 ```
 python -m smtpd -n -c DebuggingServer localhost:1025
 ```

 in your terminal.
-The SMTP server is now running on `localhost:1025` and the predefined user `John Doe` in `lib/settings.py` can be used to send emails to this local server.
+A local SMTP debugging server is now running on `localhost:1025` and the predefined user `John Doe` in `lib/settings.py` can be used to send emails to this local server.
+If an email is sent using the module you should now be able to see it in the terminal.

 ### Linux